 Why is flexibility important?

 Generally, space in a factory comes at a premium, there is never enough space and you certainly don’t want to waste it.
-If you need to buy multiple industrial mixers to cover the range of batch sizes you produce, then these will all take up valuable room on the factory floor.
+If you're blending to short order times you need to buy multiple industrial mixers to cover the range of batch sizes you produce, then these will all take up valuable room on the factory floor.
 Depending on the product you are producing, the industrial mixer may need to be housed in a 'clean room', which is expensive to construct and maintain.
 If you have multiple mixers then the costs of these 'clean rooms' spiral.